 Item: Nails, rubber mallet

 Did you know?
 Jesus could have chosen not to take the pain and humiliation; he could have zapped those who mocked him – but he suffered through it all because he loved even his enemies.
-Will you respond to God with indifference toward the greatest act of genuine love in history?
+Does this even matter?
+Does Jesus matter to you?
+How?

 11. Criminals speak to Jesus